stephengold/Minie/README.md

 The default configuration is a fixed time step of 1/60 second with up to 4 time steps per frame.

-To configure a variable time step:
+To configure a variable time step with a maximum of 0.25 seconds:

         space.setMaxSubSteps(0);
+        space.setMaxTimeStep(0.25f);

-To configure a fixed time step of 0.1 second with up to 6 time steps per frame:
+To configure a fixed time step of 0.01 second with up to 6 time steps per frame:

-        space.setAccuracy(0.1f);
+        space.setAccuracy(0.01f);
         space.setMaxSubSteps(6);

+Note that `setAccuracy()` has no effect when `maxSubSteps==0`, whereas `setMaxTimeStep()` has no effect when `maxSubSteps>0`.

+Bullet's contact solver performs a fixed number of iterations per time step, by default, 10.
+For higher-quality simualtion, increase this number.
+For instance, to use 20 iterations:

+        space.setSolverNumIterations(20);

-TODO: gravity, solver iterations, ray-test flags, SoftBodyWorldInfo
+TODO: gravity, ray-test flags, SoftBodyWorldInfo

+### Global configuration

+By default, the native library prints a startup message to `System.out`.
+Once the library is loaded (but not started) you can disable this message:

+        DebugTools.setStartupMessageEnabled(false);

+The default collision margin for new shapes is 0.04 physics-space units.
+To configure a default margin of 0.1 psu:

+        CollisionShape.setDefaultMargin(0.1f);

 ### Create physics controls, collision objects, and joints